Chapter 1

 Instagram's algorithm also favors beauty carousels because they generate exceptionally high save rates.
 When someone saves a carousel explaining the difference between niacinamide and vitamin C, they are building a library of beauty knowledge with your brand attached to every entry.
 That association compounds over months.

-Beauty carousels average 2-3x higher save rates than single product photos
+Beauty carousels tend to earn significantly higher save rates than single product photos

 Education-first content builds trust that directly translates to purchase intent